 6. Breathe some colors into that white body, please!

 There is no sugar-coated way of saying this; WE NEED MORE COLOURS!

 Yes, you heard it right.
 It has been quite some time since the Apple Pencil has been coming in that sheer glossy white color.
 All while there are so many colors for the iPhones and the new Apple Watch.
 What sin has the poor Apple Pencil committed to making the company restrict it to just one color?
 Bring us the blues, the reds, the yellows, and put a fun spin on it.
 After all, a lot of the people who use an Apple Pencil are artists.
 They would love it, we are sure.
 We certainly would.
 It would also give it a bit more life.

 7. A clip would click!

 All Apple Pencil users know that using the Apple Pencil is a lot more fun than carrying it – it can easily get lost even in a handbag.
 This is because there is no definite compartment or place for the Apple Pencil in the iPad or the Smart Keyboard, which is Apple’s own accessory for the iPad.
 Yes, there are some dedicated covers for the pencil, and some third-party keyboards have dedicated slots for the stylus in the market.
 That said, we would like a pen-like clip on the end of the pencil, which would make it easier to carry around.
 One can clip it on the shirt or the pocket of a bag without having to worry about the Pencil slipping out or getting lost.

 …And one more thing

-We think now that Apple has two variants of the iPad, the iPad Pro, and the more affordable iPad that support the Apple Pencil, the company should consider bundling the iPad Pro with the stylus so that it becomes an integral part of the device and not remains something that is just extremely secondary.
+We think now that Apple has two variants of the iPad, the iPad Pro and the more affordable iPad that supports the Apple Pencil, the company should consider bundling the iPad Pro with the stylus so that it becomes an integral part of the device and not remains something that is just extremely secondary.
 It would also make people use it more often.
 And hey, take it from us, the iPad is a whole lot more fun (and productive) with dat pencil!